Hampshire Library Service careers

-The training and support provided empowers staff with the knowledge and skills to understand and respond appropriately to the variety of situations that working in a library can provide.
+The training and support provided empowers staff with the knowledge and skills to understand and respond appropriately to the variety of situations that can arise within library working.

-Managers actively monitor performance and provide regular communication updates, training and support through local team meetings, weekly updates and 1:1 sessions.
+Managers actively monitor performance and provide regular communication updates, training and support through local team meetings, weekly updates and one-to-one sessions.

 There are many opportunities to volunteer with Hampshire Libraries.
 These include choosing and delivering books to those who find accessing libraries difficult, helping with children’s events or adult learning.